simon202235/zkpool-doc/docs/ZKPool-2.0/technology/moludar-Galactic-Network-overview.md

 L2 is an extension of Ethereum's performance, while L3 is an extension of L2's performance.
 We estimate that app-specific L3 can have a gas limit of 0.5-1B, which is equivalent to each block containing 1000 ERC20 transfers.
 And it can achieve sub-second block speed.
 In summary, it can reach 1000-5000 tps or higher.

 The main transaction cost of L3 is the block data storage written to L2.
 On average, each L3 transaction consumes 2000-3000 L2 gas.
 If it reaches 1000 tps, it will consume 0.002 ETH at an L2 gas price of 1 gwei.
 So if L2 is used as the data availability layer, the cost will be high.
-Another choice is to use other dedicated data availability layers, such as Celestia, EigenDA or Avail.
-According to the [calculations](https://medium.com/@numia.data/the-impact-of-celestias-modular-da-layer-on-ethereum-l2s-a-first-look-8321bd41ff25) here, the cost will be reduced by about 300~500 times, which will be a huge improvement in cost reduction.
+Our choice is to use other dedicated data availability layers, such as Celestia, EigenDA or Avail.
+Based on the [calculations](https://medium.com/@numia.data/the-impact-of-celestias-modular-da-layer-on-ethereum-l2s-a-first-look-8321bd41ff25) provided, costs will decrease by approximately 300 to 500 times, making them essentially trivial.

 ## Galactic Network Modules

 The Galactic contract will act as the central hub for essential network records, including projects, provers, tasks, rewards, bonds, and staking, among others.
 This will be the foundation for the entire decentralized network.

 The Oracle node, a component of the network, will handle complex task scheduling, reward distribution, and proof aggregation.
-Additionally, it will provide utility tools like a data explorer and a front-end.
-This node could be further decentralized in the future.

 Prover, relayer, and verifier nodes can all function in a decentralized manner externally, using the Galactic contract as their source of truth.

  ![modules](./images/modules.png)
  *Galactic Network Modules*